Quantum Steenrod operations of symplectic resolutions: Regularity of moduli spaces

 \begin{rem} Property (i) with \cref{prop:conormals-span-cohomology} implies that the stable envelope classes $\mathrm{Stab}_+(w)$ for $w \in W$ are linear combinations of the conormal cycles $Y_w$ in $H^*_\T(X)$.
-Property (ii) implies that the stable envelope classes form a basis in $H^*_\T(X)_{\mathrm{loc}}$ after localization.
+Property (ii) implies that the stable envelope classes form a basis in $H^*_\T(X)_{\mathrm{loc}}$ after localization; note that $e_w \neq 0$, as we are considering the Euler class of the normal bundle of the fixed locus (more precisely, its half).

-Moreover, the stable envelopes are defined via Lagrangian correspondences, and hence takes middle degree to middle degree.
-As $w \in W$ has a corresponding class $[(wB/B,0)] \in H^0_\T(X^T)$, the stable envelope class $\mathrm{Stab}_+(w) \in H^{\dim_{\mathbb{C}}X}_\T(X)$ lies in middle dimension (which is also evident from property (ii)). \end{rem}
+Moreover, the stable envelopes are defined via Lagrangian correspondences (\cite[Proposition 3.5.1]{MO19}), and hence takes middle degree to middle degree.
+As $w \in W$ has a corresponding class $[w]:=[(wB/B,0)] \in H^0_\T(X^T)$, the stable envelope class $\mathrm{Stab}_+(w) \in H^{\dim_{\mathbb{C}}X}_\T(X)$ lies in middle dimension (which is also evident from property (ii)). \end{rem}

 There is also a map $\mathrm{Stab}_- : H^*_\T(X^T) \to H^*_\T(X)$ of the same kind such that the classes $\mathrm{Stab}_-(w)$ are linear combinations of the opposite conormals $Y^w$.
 The following is the key property we will use: